Castlebin/matplotlib-cn/README.md

 - Simplified setup for Matplotlib in Chinese environments.
 - Localized examples and documentation.
-- Compatible with Python 3.9.
+- Compatible with Python 3.8.
+- Supports Google Colab and Jupyter Notebook!

 ## Installation